-Bayer AG is a strategic management holding company, run by its Board of Management on the Board’s own responsibility with the goal of sustainably increasing the company’s enterprise value and achieving defined corporate objectives.
+The Board of Management runs the Company on its own responsibility with the goal of sustainably increasing the company’s enterprise value and achieving defined corporate objectives.
 The Board of Management performs its tasks according to the law, the Articles of Incorporation and the Board’s rules of procedure, and works with the company’s other governance bodies in a spirit of trust.

-The entire Board of Management makes decisions on all matters of fundamental importance and in cases where a decision of the entire Board is prescribed by law or otherwise mandatory.
-The rules of procedure of the Board of Management contain a list of topics that must be dealt with and resolved by the entire Board.
+The full Board of Management makes decisions on all matters of fundamental importance and in cases where a decision of the full Board is prescribed by law or otherwise mandatory.
+The rules of procedure of the Board of Management contain a list of topics that must be dealt with and resolved by the full Board.

-According to the Board of Management’s rules of procedure and schedule of duties, the Chairman bears particular responsibility for leading and coordinating the Board’s work.
+According to the Board of Management’s rules of procedure and the functional responsibilities assigned to its members, the Chairman bears particular responsibility for leading and coordinating the Board’s work.
 He represents the company and the Group in dealings with third parties and the workforce on matters relating to more than one part of the company or the Group.
-He also bears special responsibility for certain departments of the Corporate Center and their fields of activity.
+He also bears special responsibility for certain functions.